SciCodes/meeting-info/README.md

-SciCodes Meeting Motes
+SciCodes Meeting Information
 =============================================

-This repository holds notes (or links to meeting notes) about SciCodes
+This repository holds information and links to SciCodes meeting notes